WISE-Lab-UF/Neural-data-augmentation/README.md

-We used the neural signals handwritten characters’ dataset from the paper [1].
-The authors acquired neural signals from a patient whose hand was paralyzed with a spinal cord injury.
-The patient provided his neural signals while writing 31 characters and sentences in 10 separate sessions.
-We used the 31 single characters of neural spikes signal data for building the corpus, where every character has 117 samples.
-In [1], they proposed a complex CuDNNGRU model on the handwritten character’s neural data.
-But, as we wanted to perform inferencing on Jetson TX2, we could not use any complex model.
-So, we represented the raw neural signals data as images and used Alexnet and Resnet50 models on the raw dataset.
-However, the custom raw dataset was overfitted on the Alexnet and Resnet50 models.
-So, we used random noise injection and time-shifting-based data augmentation on the raw dataset, which makes the data 3 times than the custom raw dataset. dataaugmentation.py file is used for data augmentation.
+We used the neural signal dataset (ECoG) for handwritten character recognition from the paper [1].
+In [1], the authors acquired ECoG signals from a patient who provided his neural signals while writing 31 characters and sentences in 10 separate sessions, with each character having 117 samples.
+In [1], the authors proposed a complex CuDNNGRU model for detecting the handwritten character from the neural data.
+We, on the other hand, wanted to perform inferencing on a portable platform, and hence, could not use any complex model.
+Because of this reason, we represented the raw neural signals data as images and used Alexnet and Resnet50 models on the raw dataset.
+However, the custom raw dataset exhibited overfitting on the Alexnet and Resnet50 models.
+Consequently, we used random noise injection and time-shifting-based data augmentation on the raw dataset, which makes the data 3 times larger than the custom raw dataset and prevented the overfitting challenges.

+The dataaugmentation.py file is used for data augmentation.

 Raw and augmented dataset link: https://uflorida-my.sharepoint.com/:f:/g/personal/ovishake_sen_ufl_edu/EkPqQUHmq6pBjV1rUkwFfqUBpKY6shXNXoQgDGaDFFBLCA?e=9YfcUg

+Reference:
 1. Willett et al., “High-performance brain-to-text communication via handwriting,” Nature, vol. 593, no. 7858, pp. 249–254, 2021.